lyze237-old/dotfiles-old/readme.md

 ## sudo
 Right now only contains one file, /etc/issues, which gets installed on my home pc.

-A friend of mine made a nice greeter for me and it makes me really happe whenever I see it!
+A friend of mine made a nice greeter for me and it makes me really happy whenever I see it!

 ## Mutt explanation
 If you open my [muttrc](https://gitlab.com/lyze237/dotfiles-public/blob/master/dotfiles/config/mutt/muttrc) file, you'll notice a couple things: